Frequently Asked Questions regarding the Village of Hope

 A. There are many costs involved feeding, housing and training one student at the Village of Hope for one year – but it’s worth it.
 For those applying to this program, we require a fee of $1,000 as an entrance fee.
-This is non-refundable.
-The overall cost of the program is $2,000+ per month per student.
+The entrance fee is income-based and is is non-refundable.
 We assist each student meeting this monthly cost by helping them apply for government funding such as EI sick benefits, Social Assistance, Income Tax, and various other options to help cover the monthly costs of training and housing.
-Our Hope Partners program also helps cover shortfalls in program costs.
+Our Hope Partners program and other annual fundraising events help cover program costs.

 Q. How long is the program?

 A. The regeneration program at Village of Hope is 10 months in duration (sometimes up to one year depending on individual circumstances).
 After graduation, if the student feels a call on his life to help others in the field of addictions, we offer a Servant Leadership Training program which is a further one year of training.

 Q. What do the students in the program learn?

 A. Some of the core elements of the program include: Establishing good work ethic, learning employment skills, experiencing inner healing, and rebuilding broken family relationships.

 The students are encouraged to take responsibility for their past mistakes and decisions by working through addiction issues in their life and examining the wrongs they have brought to others.
 We also work with students on help character development while working through the 4 classroom workbooks; Orientation, Regeneration, Inner Healing & Discipleship.

 Q. What is the process to apply for entrance to Village of Hope?

 A. Here are the steps to gain entrance to this program:

 1. Call our office at 506-368-2600 and speak to an intake administrator.
 Our staff will complete a preliminary phone interview with the applicant.